Sign In

 After solving the sealing issue, Stanton faced another problem: over-compression.
 The crank’s 30-millimeter throw was too long, pushing the piston beyond the air’s ability to expand efficiently.
 He shortened the crank to 25 millimeters and lengthened the displacer’s stroke to move more air between the hot and cold zones.
 These changes paid off.
 The engine finally caught and started spinning on its own, running almost silently on the small burner.

-Once the engine ran, Stanton made additional tweaks.
-He replaced the rear drive pulley with a flywheel, allowing the engine to build up momentum before connecting to the bike’s drivetrain.
-Even with these improvements, the bike remained a low-power concept.
+After the engine ran, Stanton made additional tweaks.
+He replaced the rear drive pulley with a flywheel.
+This allowed the engine to build momentum first.
+Then it connected to the bike’s drivetrain.
+Even after these improvements, bike stayed low-power concept.

-It took time to warm up, produced limited torque, and lacked throttle control.
-“It’s not fast, it’s not powerful, but it’s mine—and it works,” Stanton said with a smile as the video showed the bike moving under its own power for the first time.
+The bike took time to warm up, produced limited torque, and lacked throttle control.
+Stanton said it’s not fast, not powerful, but it works.
+The video showed the bike moving under its own power for the first time.

-Although the prototype isn’t ready to replace electric bikes or compete with modern transportation, Stanton believes there is more potential.
-Future improvements could include adding a regenerator to recycle heat, pressurizing the air to increase power, and installing a radiator-based cooling loop.
+Although the prototype cannot replace electric bikes or compete with modern transportation, Stanton sees more potential.
+Future improvements may include adding a regenerator to recycle heat.
+Pressurising the air increases power, and installing a radiator-based cooling loop is planned.
 A clutch system could also make the bike easier to ride.

-Stirling engines, despite their fascinating design, have never become mainstream due to low power density and long warm-up times.
-However, Stanton’s project highlights how modern hobbyists can use 3D printing, CNC machining, and online parts suppliers to experiment with ideas that would have required entire engineering teams just a few decades ago.
+Stirling engines have a fascinating design but have never become mainstream.
+They produce low power density and need long warm-up times.
+However, Stanton’s project shows how modern hobbyists use 3D printing and CNC machining.
+They also use online parts suppliers to experiment with ideas.
+These ideas once required entire engineering teams just a few decades ago.

 Canadian Man Transforms Classic VW Bus into Helicopter Using Airbus H125 Parts